 Why I Love Chili Flakes

 Chili flakes are great to have around.
-I mean, just look at them.
 They’re a super seasoning.
 You can sprinkle them over anything you’d like for a nice pop of heat and flavor.
 And, the great thing about making them at home is, you can make any type you’d like.

-When you purchase them from the store, you’re basically limited to the singular crushed red peppers they sell, the same stuff you get at every pizza place across America.
+When you purchase them from the store, you’re basically limited to the singular crushed red pepper flakes usually made from cayenne peppers, the same stuff you get at every pizza place across America.
 I’ve never understood why there isn’t more crushed pepper variety.
 Don’t get me wrong.
-I love the stuff served with my pizza, but as a chili pepper afficianado, I like a bit of variety.
+I love the stuff served with my pizza, but as a chili pepper aficionado, I like a bit of variety.
 Don’t you?

 So let’s make our own!